sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-brandicon.md

 # BrandIcon

-`BrandIcon` specifies the path to a graphic file that appears in the **Personalization** Control Panel to represent a theme.
+`BrandIcon` specifies the path to a graphic file that appears in the **Personalization** settings to represent a theme.

-Themes enable users to customize elements of the Windows visual style, including the desktop, background, and screen saver.
+Themes enable users to customize elements of the Windows visual style, including the window glass color, desktop background, and brand icon.

 The icon graphic must be a .png file that is no larger than 240x80 pixels in size.